Pterodaustro

-Pterodaustro is a genus of ctenochasmatid pterodactyloid pterosaur from South America.
+Pterodaustro (from Greek pteron, 'wing' and Latin auster, 'south') is a genus of ctenochasmatid pterodactyloid pterosaur from South America.
 Its fossil remains dated back to the Early Cretaceous period, about 105 million years ago.

 Discovery and naming

-The first fossils, among them the holotype PVL 2571, a thigh bone, were in the late sixties discovered by Bonaparte in the Lagarcito Formation, situated in the San Luis Province of Argentina, and dating from the Albian.
-The genus has later also been found in Chile in the Santa Ana Formation.
+The first fossils, among them the holotype PVL 2571, a thigh bone, were discovered during the late 1960s by José Bonaparte in the Lagarcito Formation, situated in the San Luis Province of Argentina, and dating from the Albian.
+The genus was subsequently reported in Chile from the Quebrada La Carreta locality, in the Sierra da Candeleros, Segunda Región de Antofagsta, but this turned out to be erroneous; the fossils belong another pterosaur, the dsungaripterid Domeykodactylus ceciliae.
 At the Argentine site, the just 50 m2 large "Loma del Pterodaustro", since then, during several expeditions, over 750 Pterodaustro specimens have been collected, 288 of them having been catalogued until 2008.
 This makes the species one of the best known pterosaurs, with examples from all growth stages, from egg to adult.

 The genus was named in 1969 by José Bonaparte as an as yet undescribed nomen nudum.
 The first description followed in 1970, making the name valid, the type species being Pterodaustro guiñazui.
 The generic name is derived from Greek pteron, "wing" and Latin auster, "south (wind)".
 The elements are combined as a condensed pteron de austro, "wing from the south".
 The specific name honors paleontologist Román Guiñazú.
 It was amended in 1978 by Peter Wellnhofer into guinazui, because diacritical signs such as the tilde are not allowed in specific names.